Eddie Higgins: Style

 Eddie Higgins's delicate tone and conception were often compared to those of Bill Evans, one of the most influential and successful jazz pianists.
 He mostly played bop and mainstream jazz music throughout his career.
 Higgins was at home playing melodies with swing-like feeling.
-His melodies had groove and swing-feeling without being superfluous.
-Such swing-feeling of Eddie Higgins was also often compared to those of Oscar Peterson and Nat King Cole.
+His melodies had groove and swing without being superfluous, and was often compared to Oscar Peterson and Nat King Cole.

 Accomplishment

 In 2009, Eddie Higgins received Jazz Disc Award from the most respected jazz magazine in Japan, Swing Journal.
 With his album, Portraits of Love, Higgins won the Best Album of the Year.
 In the same year, Higgins received another award from Best Engineering Album of the Year.